kbknapp/Clapp-py/README.md

 # Clapp-py

-An argparse like library for creating command line applications. `clapp` makes it easy to add command line switches and arguments.
+An argparse like library for creating command line applications. `clapp` makes it easy to add command line switches, arguments, and sub-commands.

 ## Use